初詣 Hatsumode: First visit to a shrine or temple in the New Year.

-As we approach, we toss offerings into the box and pray for a prosperous and healthy new year.
+As we approach the main worship area, we toss offerings into the box and pray for a prosperous and healthy new year.
 Afterwards, we head to the omamori tables and choose some assortment for the house, the car, or maybe some personal ones.

 Besides omamori, it is fun to draw a fortune, omikuji おみくじ.
 Most temples and shrines have some in English as well as Japanese.
 After reading our fortune to see if we have good luck, middle luck or terrible luck, we usually tie the omikuji to a tree.
 I have heard both versions of tie it to a tree to leave bad luck behind, or tie it to tree to make sure it comes true.
 Well, whichever it is, I almost always do it no matter what.